 MIDI note numbers are the unique numbers assigned to each note in the MIDI system.
-The MIDI numbering scheme uses 8 bits to identify all the notes.
-Therefore, there are 128 notes (28) that can be assigned in MIDI.
-Which note is which is not always straightforward.
+The MIDI numbering scheme uses 7 bits to identify all the notes.
+This means there are 128 notes (27) that can be assigned in MIDI.
+However, knowing which note is which is not always straightforward.
 Let’s take a look at how Apple did it in Logic Studio 9.

-The MIDI specification, as defined by the ISO (International Oraganization for Standardization), tells us that middle C is MIDI note number 60.
+The MIDI specification, maintained by the MIDI Manufacturers Association, tells us that middle C is MIDI note number 60.
 All other notes are relative to this one.
-Therefore, MIDI note number 69 is the A above middle C (us used for 440Hz tuning).
+Therefore, MIDI note number 69, used for 440Hz tuning, should be the A above middle C (supposing an equal temperament tuning).
 However, the specifications does not say which one is middle C. It turns out that various manufacturers place this middle C at different octaves.
 It usually is C3, C4 or C5.

 In the case of Logic Studio, middle C is C3.
 This means that MIDI note number 0 is C-2 and that the highest note possible is G8 (using MIDI note number 127).
 This is usually not a problem as all most MIDI devices can usually be transposed up or down easily.
 It becomes a problem when you work in a complex project where sounds have not been defined for all 10 octaves and you hit a note and hear nothing… Yep, this is what happened to me.
 Therefore, as an easy reference, I am posting here the codes as used in Logic Studio 9.